brson/rustle/README.md

-# One-line installation of Cargo applications
+One-line installation of Cargo applications.

 If your Cargo package produces static binaries then this script can install it in one line.
 It downloads the Rust nightly, builds your